How FinTech Is Changing The Face Of Banking

-Now Mastercard is stepping up by launching its new “Early Detection System” to determine to high-risk cards and accounts that have been exposed, and sends an alert to the bank, quantifying the level of risk.
+Mastercard stepped up by launching an Early Detection System to determine to high-risk cards and accounts that have been exposed, and sends an alert to the bank, quantifying the level of risk.
 This enables the bank to make the right choice of action.

 Identifying active criminal trading of account data, or identifying cards being tested prior to being used for fraud, or account data that appears to be at risk, can help put the banks, and ultimately the consumer, back in control.

 Many banks, including Lloyds Bank now let you freeze transactions from your banking app, giving customer control (and peace of mind) over their own security.

 A mixture of customer convenience and fraud protection is driving a new wave of ATMS.